-A key factor influencing the type of service to provide people with life-limiting illnesses is the intensity of their needs and preferences.[1, 4-6] People affected by life-limiting illness can experience a variety of needs that can vary in complexity and severity during the illness trajectory.
-This includes:[1, 6-10]
+A key factor influencing the type of service to provide people with life-limiting illnesses is the intensity of their needs and preferences.[1, 3-5] People affected by life-limiting illness can experience a variety of needs that can vary in complexity and severity during the illness trajectory.
+This includes:[1, 6-8]

-- Management of physical symptoms including pain, weakness, fatigue and dyspnoea
+- Management of physical symptoms

-- Management of psychological symptoms
+- Management of psychological, psychiatric and cognitive symptoms

 - Need for social support